mcquill99/ZooManagerUI/README.md

 # ZooManagerUI
-Project for HCI: Creating an interface to watch over animal pens
+Project for Human Computer Interactions: Creating an interface to watch over animal pens

 ## Objective
 Create a hypothetical User Interface that the Manager of a Zoo would use to watch over 3 Animal Pens.